 Serious Financial Crime Taskforce results

-The SFCT started operation on 1 July 2015.
-From this date until 30 June 2021, the task force has progressed cases that have resulted in:
+The Serious Financial Crime Taskforce started operation on 1 July 2015.
+From this date until 30 June 2022, the Taskforce has progressed cases that have resulted in:

 Find out more about the SFCT on the ATO website.